Trans-Zab Jewish Neo-Aramaic: Classification

+History

 Hulaulá sits at the southeastern extreme of the wide area over which various Neo-Aramaic dialects used to be spoken.
 From Sanandaj, the capital of Kurdistan Province, Iran, the area extended north, to the banks of Lake Urmia.
 From there, it extended west to Lake Van (in Turkey), and south onto the Plain of Mosul (in Iraq).
 Then it headed east again, through Arbil, back to Sanandaj.

 The upheavals in their traditional region after the First World War and the founding of the State of Israel led most of the Persian Jews to settle in the new homeland in the early 1950s.
 Most older speakers still have Kurdish as a second language, while younger generations have Hebrew.
-Hulaulá is the strongest of all the Jewish Neo-Aramaic languages, with around 10,000 speakers.
+Hulaulá is the most widely spoken of all the Jewish Neo-Aramaic languages, with around 10,000 speakers.
 Almost all of these live in Israel, with a few remaining in Iran, and some in the United States.

 Intelligibility

-Hulaulá is somewhat intelligible with the Jewish Neo-Aramaic dialect of Urmia and Iranian Azerbaijan.
-It is also somewhat intelligible with its western neighbour, Inter-Zab Jewish Neo-Aramaic.
+Hulaulá is somewhat intelligible with the Jewish Neo-Aramaic dialect of Urmia (and Iranian Azerbaijan more broadly).
+It is also somewhat intelligible with its western neighbor, Inter-Zab Jewish Neo-Aramaic.
 However, it is unintelligible with the Christian Neo-Aramaic dialect of Senaya.
 Christians and Jews spoke completely different Neo-Aramaic languages in the same region.
 Like other Judaeo-Aramaic languages, Hulaulá is sometimes called Targumic, due to the long tradition of translating the Hebrew Bible into Aramaic, and the production of targums.

 Influences

 The various dialects of Hulaulá were clustered around the major settlement areas of Jews in the region: the cities of Sanandaj and Saqqez in Kurdistan Province, Iran, with a southern outpost at Kerend, and a cluster in the Iraqi city of Sulaymaniyah.
-Hulaulá is full of loanwords from Hebrew, Akkadian, Persian and Kurdish.
+Hulaulá is full of loanwords from Hebrew, Akkadian, Persian, and Kurdish.